 What is a Tab Stack?

 Tab Stacks are groups of browser tabs.
 Using Tab Stacks is a great way to cut down clutter and keep yourself organised while you browse.
-Watch the tutorial above for a quick intro.

 Creating a Tab Stack